ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 </script>
 ```

 Let's start filling out the form.
 We already have one simple form.
 The `LoginPage`.
-It looks like over there we used a list of inputs.
-We will need something like that, so let's use that as a model for the first couple of input fields here.
+On that page we used a list of inputs.
+We will need something like that within this editor, so let's use that as a model for the first couple of input fields.
 All of the following items will go inside the `ion-content` element.
-Be sure to update the components as usual, and also to add some ref objects for the data items that we are binding.
+Be sure to update the components list as usual, and also add some ref objects for the data items that we are binding.

 ```html
 <template>